 A: If the court finds that a parent is deliberately trying to alienate the child from the other parent, the court may take action.
 The court’s goal is to protect the child’s best interests, including having a relationship with both parents.
 The court may order the parent to cease their behavior and participate in counseling, or they may limit the parent’s time with the child.
 In some cases, the court may find that the alienation is so severe that it warrants a change in custody.

 Overall, it is important to remember that each situation is unique and will be evaluated by the court on a case-by-case basis.
-If you are concerned that the other parent in your child’s life is misusing their parenting time or are the parent that is being accused of alienation, it is important to speak to an experienced Bloomington, IL, family law attorney.
+If you are concerned that the other parent in your child’s life is misusing their parenting time or are the parent that is being accused of alienation, it is important to speak to an experienced Bloomington, Illinois, family lawyer.